 The following summary sets forth the names of all persons proposed to be nominated for election as directors, all other major positions and offices with the Corporation now held by them, their principal occupations, their periods of service as directors of the Corporation and the number of Common Shares of the Corporation beneficially owned, directly or indirectly, or over which control or direction is exercised by each of them.
 All directors are residents of Ontario, Canada.
-Each of the nominees has been previously elected at a meeting of shareholders.
+Each of the nominees, with the exception of Ms. Nicole Kirk, has been previously elected at a meeting of shareholders.